 Once the appeal has been validated, we will write to you with the timetable for the appeal.
 This includes deadlines for the submission of representations and support documents.

 We will identify a suitable inspector to consider the appeal submissions.
 The inspector will hold a site visit, hearing or an inquiry.

 Event to decision

 The inspector will make a final decision on your appeal based on the evidence submitted.
-The decision will be published on the appeals casework portal.
+The decision will be published on the appeals portal.